Iranian woman and tourist overlooking Persepolis

 The desiccation was particularly eerie and unsettling because it was like looking into the world's future, to a time when no one has enough water.

-It left me wondering: what will any past civilisations or any current political, cultural differences amount to, if the whole planet goes bust?
+It left me wondering: what will the glory of past civilisations or the intensity of current political and cultural conflicts matter, if we let the planet goes bust?